karlomajer/Roomero/README.md

 ```

 This will install all of the dependencies and build the development Tailwind CSS.<br /><br />
-After that's done, rename `example-default.json` inside the `/config` folder to `default.json`, add your MongoDB URI and JWT secret and finally, start the frontend and backend server with:
+After that's done, rename `example-default.json` inside the `/config` folder to `default.json`, add your MongoDB URI, JWT secret, AWSsecretAccessKey, AWSaccessKeyId, AWSregion and finally, start the frontend and backend server with:

 ```console
 $ npm run dev